Posted 7th September 2013 at 09:51 AM byalexcp (My DIY projects)

-The ASIO drivers that came with my E-MU 0204 are crash every time (on Windows 7 and WIndows 8) and are thus unusable.
-Thankfully, there if ASIO4ALL, which works well for me.
+The ASIO drivers that came with my E-MU 0204 crash every time (on Windows 7 and WIndows 8).
+Thankfully, there is ASIO4ALL, which works well for me.

 First picture shows two spectra taken with SpectraPLUS: red is the E-MU 0204 output fed directly into E-MU's input; and blue is the output of the E-MU fed into Pete Millett's interface, output of the interface fed to the input of the interface, and then back to the sound card.
 THD+N is 0.000781% is the first case and 0.001272% in the second.

 Posted 12th May 2013 at 07:51 PM byalexcp (My DIY projects)

 This is a project developed by Douglas Self and published in the Elektor in October and November 2010.

 The idea is rather unusual: "An interesting power amplifier can be made by connecting enough 5532s in parallel, how about 32 for a start?
 This may sound like a radical course of action, but it actually works very well, making it possible to build a very simple amplifier that retains not only the excellent linearity but also the power-supply rejection and the inbuilt overload protection of the 5532, which reduces the external circuitry required to a minimum."

 Elektor used to sell PCBs for this project, which I used.
 I modified the circuit slightly to incorporate an active volume control along the lines of Douglas Self's preamplifiers.